Patches of whitened skin are present on various parts of the body.

 No cure is known for vitiligo, and the disorder can be challenging to manage.
 However, skin color may return spontaneously.
 Treatment may be helpful.
 All affected areas of skin are at risk of severe sunburn and should be protected from the sun with clothing Clothing Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
 Overexposure to ultraviolet light causes sunburn.
 Sunburn causes painful reddened skin and sometimes blisters, fever... read more and sunscreen Sunscreens Sunburn results from a brief (acute) overexposure to ultraviolet (UV) light.
 Overexposure to ultraviolet light causes sunburn.
 Sunburn causes painful reddened skin and sometimes blisters, fever... read more .

 Small patches sometimes darken (repigment) when treated with strong corticosteroid creams.
 Drugs such as tacrolimus or pimecrolimus may be applied to patches on the face or groin, where strong corticosteroid creams may cause side effects.
 Calcipotriene (also called calcipotriol), which is a form of vitamin D, blended with betamethasone (a corticosteroid cream), can be effective and is more effective than either cream used alone.
 Some people simply use bronzers, skin stains, or makeup to darken the area.

 Areas that do not respond to phototherapy may be treated with various skin-grafting techniques and even transplantation of melanocytes grown from unaffected areas of the person’s skin.
 Tattooing is especially useful for areas where it is difficult to restimulate pigment production (such as the nipples, lips, and fingertips).

 Some people who have very large areas of vitiligo sometimes prefer to bleach the pigment out of the unaffected skin to achieve an even color.
-Bleaching is done with repeated applications of a strong hydroquinone cream to the skin for weeks to years.
+Bleaching is done with repeated applications of a strong hydroquinone cream to the skin for weeks to 1 year or more.
 The cream can be extremely irritating.
 The effects of bleaching (such as permanent loss of pigment) are irreversible.